17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Peach lounge chairs around the Belmond La Samanna pool

-The Belmond La Samanna is positively dreamy!
+The Belmond La Samanna on the island’s French side is positively dreamy!

 About St. Martin and St. Maarten